raghavrover/appStore/README.md

-In this project, let's build an **App Store** by applying the concepts we have learned till now.
+In this project, I've built an **App Store** by implementing react component and component private property state.

 ### Design Files